 Breaking the Stigma

 Mental health is for everyone, and a large percentage of the population faces mental health challenges.
-One mom shares her own experience and insights in order to help break the stigma.
+One mom, Jinae, shares her own experience and insights in order to help break the stigma.

 By Jinae Higashino

 There is an enormous stigma surrounding mental health issues.
-For anyone suffering from mental or neurological disorders, the thought of seeking help can feel insurmountable.
+For anyone suffering from mental or neurological challenges, the thought of seeking help can feel insurmountable.
 Understandably, people don’t want to be labeled or stereotyped negatively.
-No one wants to be pitied or to feel invalidated by those who don’t understand.
+No one wants to be pitied or to feel invalidated and misunderstood by those who don’t understand the challenges of coping with mental health issues.
 Furthermore, there is always the fear of major repercussions in one’s personal and professional life.

 As a way of contributing towards breaking down this stigma, I’ve started to share more openly with others about my own struggles.
 I hope with time more people with mental health challenges are able to acknowledge and face their circumstances, and hopefully, realize that they are not alone.
-The more that people can be honest and open, the less prejudice and negative stereotyping can flourish.
-Below are some of my battles.
+The more that people can be honest and open, the less opportunity for prejudice and negative stereotyping to flourish.

 I have aphantasia, also known as mind-blindness.
 If you asked me to close my eyes and visualize my daughters’ faces, I couldn’t do it.
 But I can feel their essence in my bones, the fire in my older daughter’s being which brings forth her passionate exuberance and her uncompromising perseverance.
 With my younger daughter, I can feel the gentleness of her spirit fill me with calm and ease, the vibrational frequency of her soul set to the tune of unicorns and cotton candy.